|

 Timron Advanced Connector Technologies (TACT) offers a range of courses that provide a practical

-treatment of electrical connectors to meet the needs of connector manufacturers and end-users.
+treatment of electrical connectors and switches to meet the needs of connector/switch manufacturers and end-users.
 These needs

-range from identifying a rational basis for specific connector features, to determining the performance
+range from identifying a rational basis for specific features of connectors and switches, to determining the performance

-attributes and limitations of selected connector types.
+attributes and limitations of selected types of connectors and switches.
 The training offered by TACT may be tailored to meet

-the specific needs of participants in critical areas such as design, connector specifications and mitigation
+the specific needs of participants in critical areas such as design, connector/switch specifications and mitigation

 Course Objectives